Željko Joksimović

-Željko Joksimović (Жељко Јоксимовић, /sr/; born 20 April 1972) is a Serbian vocalist, composer, songwriter, multi-instrumentalist and producer.
+Željko Joksimović (Жељко Јоксимовић, /sr/; born 20 April 1972) is a Serbian singer-songwriter, composer, multi-instrumentalist and producer.
 He plays 12 different musical instruments including accordion, piano, guitar and drums.

-A singer-songwriter, Joksimović has been successful composing for other artists throughout the Balkans.
+Joksimović has been successful composing for other artists throughout the Balkans.
 He has written five ballads that have represented their respective countries at the Eurovision Song Contest: "Lane moje", "Lejla", "Oro", "Nije ljubav stvar" and "Adio".
 He also composes music for films, television series, and theater shows.
 He represented Serbia and Montenegro in the Eurovision Song Contest 2004 with the song "Lane moje", placing second.
 He also represented Serbia in the Eurovision Song Contest 2012 with the song "Nije ljubav stvar", placing third.

-During 2013, 2014 and 2015, he was a judge on X Factor Adria, the Western Balkan edition of The X Factor.
+From 2013 to 2015, he was a judge on X Factor Adria, the Western Balkan edition of The X Factor, From 20 September 2014 to 1 November 2014 Judge Zvezde Granda.

 Career

 Early beginnings

 Joksimović was born on 20 April 1972 in Belgrade and grew up in the city of Valjevo.
 His first international success came at the age of 12 when he won the title of First Accordion of Europe at the prestigious music festival in Paris.
 He graduated music at the University of Belgrade and launched his professional music career in 1997.
 In 1998, Joksimović won a contest at the Pjesma Mediterana festival with the song "Pesma Sirena", which led to opportunities to perform at more prestigious festivals in Belarus.
 He won the "Grand Prix" award at two festivals in that country.